Podcast: Play in new window | Download

 My name is Teresa.
 I’m a homeschool mama of four for the past fourteen years in British Columbia, Canada.
-Presently my eldest daughter is in her first year University, I’ve got a seventeen and fourteen year old daughter and an eleven year old son.Teresa Wiedrick, Capturing the Charmed Life
+Presently my eldest daughter is in her first year University, I’ve got a seventeen- and fourteen-year-old daughter and an eleven-year-old son.Teresa Wiedrick, Homeschool Life Coach

 Welcome to the Homeschool Mama Self-Care Show!

-So we planned to homeschool a year and a half later, alongside a provincial move we made from Alberta to British Columbia.
+So, we planned to homeschool a year and a half later, alongside a provincial move we made from Alberta to British Columbia.
 Before we moved, we added a son to our family of three girls.
-That’s when we started our homeschool lifestyle, July of 2009, in Kamloops BC.

 My reasons for homeschooling have shifted at least a half dozen times along the way.
 I had a different idea of what homeschooling would be like, just as I had a different idea of parenting.